rackerlabs/docs-cloud-rackconnect/rst/dev-guide/api-operations/methods/get-list-all-cloud-networks-v3-tenant-id-cloud-networks.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

+.. _get-list-all-cloud-networks-v3-tenant-id-cloud-networks:

-List all load balancer pools
+List all cloud networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

-    GET /v3/{tenant_id}/load_balancer_pools
+    GET /v3/{tenant_id}/cloud_networks

-List details for all load balancer pools.
+List details for all cloud networks.

-This operation 				lists details for 				all load balancer pools 				available to the specified ``tenant_id``.
+This operation 				lists details for 				all the cloud networks 				available to the specified ``tenant_id``.